idaholab/moose/modules/tensor_mechanics/doc/content/documentation/systems/Modules/TensorMechanics/GeneralizedPlaneStrain/index.md

 This action sets up a generalized plane strain model.
 A detailed description of generalized plane strain model can be found in the [formulation](tensor_mechanics/generalized_plane_strain.md) page.

-!alert warning title=For 2D and 1D Simulations
+!alert! warning title=For 2D and 1D Simulations
-GeneralizedPlaneStrain only works for 1D axisymmetric or 2D generalized plane strain cases where the number of displacement variables is only one or two displacements.
+GeneralizedPlaneStrain only works for 1D axisymmetric or 2D generalized plane strain cases.
+For 1D axisymmetric and 2D generalized plane strain cases in the x-y plane the number of displacement variables must be one or two displacements, respectively.

+For 2D generalized plane strain cases in the x-z or y-z planes the number of displacement variables must be three.
+!alert-end!

 ## Constructed MooseObjects